tinyplex/tinybase/site/guides/10_releases.md

 ResultTableInHtmlTable component and the interactive ResultSortedTableInHtmlTable component.

+The EditableCellView component and EditableValue component are interactive input controls for updating Cell and Value content respectively.

 Also in this release, the getResultTableCellIds method and addResultTableCellIdsListener method have been added to the Queries object.
 The equivalent useResultTableCellIds hook and useResultTableCellIdsListener hook